 Email Right with Rhonda on email@example.com to discuss your project.

 A 50% deposit paid by direct transfer is usually required to accept the quote with the balance due within 7 days of the invoice provided with the edited file.
 Payment can be made by credit card after requesting a PayPal link (no account required).
 A receipt can be provided after payment in full.
 If your university is paying for academic editing, please advise of any special arrangements.

 Of course professional editing is worth it!
 Editing can save you time and money by getting it right the first time, and be a great return on investment for applications, grants, proposals and business materials.

 Please be realistic about your deadline and budget

 Note: Please think about your budget and timeline for a high quality job where your editor carefully reads, more than once, every single word you have written.
-If you have spent over 3 years writing a 100,000 word thesis, it is unrealistic to expect it to be professionally edited in 5 days for $500.
+If you have spent over 3 years writing a 100,000 word thesis, it is unrealistic to expect it to be professionally edited in 5 days for $500 or $1000 or even $1500.
 While some universities may offer a grant for editing, it does not necessarily cover the full cost of using a professional editor.
+You should discuss multiple funding sources with your supervisors.
 If you have a specific budget, please advise in your email.